-Flavored with passion fruit, strawberry, coconut milk, and a hint of vanilla, you’ll love this homemade keto Starbucks Pink Drink (copycat recipe) every bit as much as the version at Starbucks!
+Flavored with passion fruit, strawberry, coconut milk, and a hint of vanilla, you’ll love this homemade Copycat Keto Starbucks Pink Drink Recipe every bit as much as the version at Starbucks.
 And making it yourself will save you money!

 The first time I tried the infamous Pink Drink was at Epcot with my niece.
 We were there for the Epcot International Flower and Garden Festival.
 She was wearing a pink shirt and had her pink mouse ears on, and a pink beverage just seemed appropriate.

 I wasn’t expecting to love it when I tried it (I never order sweet drinks), but it was delicious!
 Light and refreshing, with a nicely balanced sweet/tart flavor and creaminess from coconut milk.
 Starbucks definitely nailed this one.

 This is my homemade keto version of Starbucks Pink Drink.
 I hope you love it as much as we do!